+In 2020, dividends of EUR 289 thousand have been recognized on venture capital instruments.
 In 2019, dividends of EUR 697 thousand were recognised on venture capital instruments.
-No dividends were recognised in 2018.

 In Annex III of this report we present the details of the companies invested by the Group not considered subsidiary or associated, together with certain significant information about them.